Blood Death Knight Tank Spec, Builds, and Talents — Battle for Azeroth (BfA) 8.2.5

 Ossuary is the default choice on this tier, and should be used in nearly any situation.
 Maintaining 5 stacks of Bone Shield is not more difficult than keeping Bone Shield up generally, and the discount to the cost of Death Strike results in a 12.5% increase to available Death Strikes, which is significant.
 Paired with the increase to maximum Runic Power, the talent also allows you to bank a third Death Strike worth of Runic Power.

-Foul Bulwark will provide an average of 8-9% additional maximum health assuming effective play.
+Foul Bulwark will provide an average of 6-9% additional maximum health assuming effective play.
 While this is a valuable benefit, it cannot compete with the multiple benefits derived from Ossuary.
-Only use this talent if you need more effective health to survive a specific ability, and you have exhausted other options, such as flasks, food, and your runeforge.
+Only use this talent if you need more effective health at the cost of healing throughput, and you have exhausted other options, such as flasks, food, and your runeforge.

 |✔ Will of the Necropolis||?
 Anti-Magic Barrier||?
 Rune Tap|